mkraenz/you-are-awesome-app-backend/README.md

-# Backend for user reported content of You are Awesome App!
+# Serverless Backend for You are Awesome App!
 Daily Motivation Up

 Awesome!

-Sends a notification email on user reported content (i.e. inappropriate or objectionable content).
+- Sends a notification email on user reported content (i.e. inappropriate or objectionable content).
+- Register for push notifications

 ## Deployment

 - Ensure a `.env` file exists with environment variables set properly. (see password manager)
 - `yarn deploy:test`
 - Test whether email sending works by executing `post.http`
+- Also take a look at `secret.http`
 - on success: `yarn deploy`

 ## Links